Gbhilton/MVCFinalProjectCode/README.md

 ### Time Off Event View
 ***Time Off Request View should only display open time off requests that have not been approved/denied yet.***

--Added a return view filter that would only show time off requests that had an empty "Approver ID", which means there was no approve/deny response yet.
+-Added a return view filter in the Time Off Even controller that would only show time off requests that had an empty "Approver ID", which means there was no approve/deny response yet.
 Once approved/denied, when the view was refreshed, that specific time off requests would no longer be displayed in the view.

 ***Changed From***